HarshNerpagar/IrisClassification/README.md

 ```

-This `README.md` file provides a clear and structured overview of your PyTorch project, making it easier for others to understand, set up, and run the code.
+This `README.md` file provides a structured overview of your project, making it easier for others to understand and use your code.